SonnyTaylor/AutoService/src/pages/service/handlers/trellix_stinger_scan/README.md

 - Stinger is updated frequently by Trellix with new virus definitions
 - The tool is designed for on-demand scanning, not real-time protection
 - Scans can take several minutes depending on scope and system size
-- Log files accumulate in the Stinger directory; consider periodic cleanup
+- Log files accumulate in `data/logs/Stinger/`; consider periodic cleanup
 - Exit code 0 is returned even when threats are found and successfully removed
+- The `Stinger.opt` configuration file is automatically deleted before each scan to prevent issues from previous runs

 ## Related Documentation

 - [Trellix Stinger Official Documentation](https://www.trellix.com/en-us/downloads/free-tools/stinger.html)
 - [Stinger CLI Options Reference](../../../../../../docs/trellix-stinger-cli.md)